-The U.S. military has provided their members with the defective 3M Combat Arms earplugs for 12 years
+The U.S. Military has provided their members with 3M Combat Arms earplugs for 12 years

 Between 2003 and 2015, the members of the U.S. military were offered the defective 3M Combat Arms earplugs to protect them against the loud noises they were regularly exposed to, such as those coming from helicopters, weapons and heavy equipment.
 Nevertheless, because the earplugs had a faulty design, they failed to completely shield military members in combat areas against loud noises, which is why today, hundreds of veterans are filing claims with the company for the hearing impairments they came to struggle with as a result of using this defective product.
 Thereby, if you served in the U.S. military between 2003 and 2015, you were most likely using the defective 3M Combat Arms earplugs, which increases your risk of developing a hearing problem such as tinnitus, partial or permanent hearing loss and deafness.

 The supplier of the defective earplugs would send 15,000 packages to the military every year, which means that millions of veterans may come to struggle with a form of hearing impairment today.
 It is estimated that 800,000 Afghanistan and Iraq veterans have been injured by the use of the 3M Combat Arms earplugs.
 Furthermore, people who served during Operation Enduring Freedom and Iraqi Freedom are 4 times more likely to develop hearing loss than the general population.
 To make matters worse, because the defective earplugs have not been recalled and because numerous vendors are not aware that they have a faulty design, they may still be supplied to military members today.